mongodb-developer/service-tests/Current Tests/Document DB Compatibility Tests/README.md

-# Test Suite for Database Performance Evaluation
+# Test Suite for Database Compatibility Testing

 This repository contains Python scripts for testing database performance.
 Follow the steps below to set up and run the test suite.